CODERS-BAY/skilldiary-database-frenkiboi20/SkillDiary.md

 I was really looking forward to Java because I already had experience with it.

 This was one of the worst days on Coders Bay!

+## Monday, August 31th, 2020

+Jaaaavaaaa :)

+Java basics implemented in IntelliJ.
+The day went well so far.
+Unfortunately I have to realize that the basics are not as good as I thought.

+I had to ask my trainer a few times because I got stuck.
+For example, today we should be programming the game Hangman.
+I had my difficulties there.
+I am currently still not finished with my work.

+It is now 10 o'clock in the evening and my eyes are closing.
+I didn't learn very much in class today, but I learned programming about try and fail.
+That was funny.